-Only a few steps away from the Polynesian is the Grand Floridian Resort.
+Disney’s Grand Floridian Resort is only a few steps away from the Polynesian.
 This hotel is considered the flagship property of all the resorts at Disney World.

 You might be thinking, why would I do that when I could take the monorail?
 The answer: No lines and no extra stops on your way back to the Grand!
 And those views of Bay Lake along the way aren’t bad either.

-Similar to the Polynesian, Wilderness Lodge is going to be another destination you’ll want to visit during your vacation, even if you’re not staying there.
+Similar to the Polynesian, Wilderness Lodge will be another destination you’ll want to visit during your vacation, even if you’re not staying there.

 Related: Disney World Character Dining

 A stay at this Magic Kingdom Resort has plenty of options as far as rooms go.
 There are cabins (one of the most expensive accommodations at Disney) and two Disney Vacation Club Resorts, Boulder Ridge and Copper Creek Villas.

-Additionally, you can throw up your own tent when you rent one of their campsites.
+Additionally, you can throw up your tent when you rent one of their campsites.
 I have yet to do the whole pitch a tent at Disney thing.
 But seriously, you’re at the most magical place on earth.
 What could go wrong?

 Not only that, but it’s home to the Hoop De Doo Musical Revue.
 That’s a theatrical dining experience that includes fried chicken and strawberry shortcakes!
-(Currently, it’s not available like similar Walt Disney World Dining experiences.)

 The boat ride to Magic Kingdom takes approximately 12 minutes, and you’ll be all the better after the calming trip across the lake.
 The main thing you’ll need to know is that most guests rent golf carts or bicycles to get around the Fort.